gt-crnch-rg/read-the-docs/docs/general/visual-studio-code.rst

 and edit code with the power and convenience of VS Code and its many excellent extensions.

 .. warning::
-    We highly recommend that you add a jump host to hawksbill and run VS Code from that node since it has a large amount of memory.
-Please see this page about setting up SSH jump hosts.
+    We highly recommend that you add a jump host to `hawksbill` and run VS Code from that node rather than on the login node, `rg-login`.
+Please see this page about setting up SSH jump hosts for this purpose.

 Recommended Extensions Include: